oar04/oar04/README.md

 ### Hi there, I'm Osman 👋

 - 👨‍🎓 BSc Computer Science from Queen Mary University of London, class of 2022
-- 🔭 I’m currently training to be a data engineer
+- 🔭 I’m currently studying the blockchain data structure and creating projects using the Solidity language
 - 🌱 I’m intersted in learning more about the life-cycle of data and AI
 - 🥅 Current goals of mine are to become a Xander Talent Data Engineering Consultant and contribute to projects and the successes of my colleagues
 - ⚡ Some hobbies I enjoy are video games and martial arts